samirzjadhav/100-days-of-code/log.md

 ### Day 54: june 24 2022, Friday

-**Today's Progress**:Today I learned how to build the carousel component.
+**Today's Progress**: Today I learned how to build the carousel component.
 It still needs javascript for functionality but everything else is taken care of using only HTML and CSS.

 ### Day 55: june 26 2022, sunday

-**Today's Progress**:
-Today I learned how to style tables, I also discovered a new property called border-collapse which makes the table look seamless.
+**Today's Progress**: Today I learned how to style tables, I also discovered a new property called border-collapse which makes the table look seamless.

 [live](https://tabel-component.vercel.app/)

 [source](https://github.com/samirzjadhav/tabel-component)

+### Day 56: june 27 2022, sunday

+**Today's Progress**: Today I learned how to create a pagination component.
+I also learned about JavaScript classlist toggle method to toggle classes on the given component to make the pagination component interactive.